Metric geometry of locally compact groups: Actions of groups on pseudo-metric spaces

-(2) It is often sufficient to check local boundedness on generating sets.
-More precisely, consider an LC-group $G$, a non-empty pseudo-metric space $X$, an action $\alpha$ of $G$ on $X$, and a point $x_0 \in X$, as in Definition \ref{actions_mp_lb_cob}.
-Assume that $G$ is generated by a compact subset $S$ and that $\alpha$ is isometric.
+(3) It is often sufficient to check local boundedness on generating sets.
+More precisely, consider an LC-group $G$ with a compact generating subset $S$, a non-empty pseudo-metric space $X$, an isometric action $\alpha$ of $G$ on $X$, and a point $x_0 \in X$, as in Definition \ref{actions_mp_lb_cob}.
 Then $\alpha$ is locally bounded if and only if $Sx_0$ is bounded in $X$, as we check now.